bentles/Send/LearningMono/Ideas.md

 	- user vctor from fsharpx for world??:
 	- use zipper data structure for world

+Observable ideas:
+	- lets be real just copy rxmarbles
+	- it does seem like i need multi observers

 Sinks:
 	- we need some way to test that the player has achieved the correct signal
 		- single signal match